katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **post(href, payload, options):** http post to href with the given payload.
 * **delete(href, options):** http delete to href.
 * **getAllHrefs(hrefs, parameters, options):** returns an array of all objects for hrefs, a given array with permalinks.
-* ~~**getAllHrefs(hrefs, batchHref, parameters, options):** returns an array of all objects for hrefs, a given array with permalinks.
-All these parameters need to be of the same resource type!
-You can provide expansion (or other) parameters with parameters.
-It will get all these permalinks in the most efficient way if an href to the corresponding batch url is provided.
-If the batch url is null it will get them in individual request in groups of 100  (can be overwritten with options.groupBy) permalinks in order to not make the request url too long.~~ (deprecated: use inBatch option)
 * **getAllReferencesTo(baseHref, params, referencingParameterName, hrefsArray, options):** Same as getAll but you can add a referencingParameterName and an array of hrefs.
 It will add referencingParameterName as a parameter and add the hrefsArray as a comma separated string, but it will only request them in groups of 100 (can be overwritten with options.groupBy) to make sure the request url does not get too long.